Programme and speakers

 Student engagement in a global context

-Here you can find the preliminary programme of the 2018 edition of the UvA Education Day.
-The complete programme will be announced before 1 May.
+Here you can find the programme of the 2018 edition of the UvA Education Day, including information on the keynote speakers.

 Reception with lunch in the Compagnietheater

 Start of programme in Grote Zaal